- A1 Quality Spare Parts | Jun 24, 2023

 4. When buying used car parts, always bring an expert with you.

 When purchasing used or secondhand auto parts, there are several reasons why you should always bring an automotive expert with you.
 This is particularly true if you are unfamiliar with the part you would purchase.

 However, selecting someone you can trust or that you know on a more personal level is important.
 Some people may have a financial interest in an auto parts store.

-One who’ll be able to give you valuable advice on which auto part to buy may also be able to tell the difference between a genuine and a fake component.
+One who’ll be able to give you valuable advice on which auto parts to buy may also be able to tell the difference between a genuine and a fake component.

 5. Don’t hesitate to inquire about the history of the used auto part you’re interested in purchasing.

-Remember that all of these parts can be rejuvenated to make them look brand new.
+Remember that all of these auto parts can be rejuvenated to make them look brand new.
 They may contain secret cracks or flaws that will cause them to fail in the future despite appearing to be flawless.

-6. Know what kind of Auto Parts Best Suits You: Genuine, OEM Or Aftermarket parts
+6. Know what kind of Auto Parts Best Suits You: Genuine, OEM, Or Aftermarket parts

-- Genuine parts are those that automakers use in the factory when putting together a vehicle.
+Genuine parts are those that automakers use in the factory when putting together a vehicle.
 Even if they were originally made by other firms, these components bear the branding of the automotive manufacturer.

 Also, unlike genuine parts, these parts do not come in fancy packaging but this does not imply that their quality would be compromised.

-- Finally, aftermarket spare parts are made by firms that are not associated with the automaker in any way.
+Finally, aftermarket spare parts are made by firms that are not associated with the automaker in any way.
 As a result, the automaker is under no obligation to share design and engineering with these firms.

-All in all, if you want to install parts with top quality but want to save money at the same time then go for OEM parts.
-Aftermarket parts might turn out to be faulty most of the time and genuine stores won’t even sell them.
+All in all, if you want to install auto parts with top quality but want to save money at the same time then go for OEM parts.
+Aftermarket auto parts might turn out to be faulty most of the time and genuine stores won’t even sell them.